Visual Aspects of Gaussian Periods and Analogues

 \section{Definitions and Motivations}

 We begin by clarifying the definition of Gaussian periods which we will be using.
-We note that throughout this paper, we define $e(x) := e^{2 \pi i x}$.
+Throughout this paper, we define $e(x) := e^{2 \pi i x}$.

 \begin{definition} Let $n$ be an integer, and let $\omega$ be an integer coprime to $n$.
-Thus $\omega \in (\Z/n\Z)^\times$, and so we let $d$ be the multiplicative order of $\omega$ modulo $n$; that is, $d$ is the smallest positive integer such that $\omega^d \equiv 1 \mod n$.
+Then $\omega \in (\Z/n\Z)^\times$, and we let $d$ be the multiplicative order of $\omega$ modulo $n$.
 For an integer $k$ (and using notation similar to \cite{Gallery}), we define the following map: We call $\eta_{n, \omega}(k)$ a \textit{Gaussian period of modulus $n$ and generator $\omega$}; note that we do not require $k$ to be relatively prime to $n$ in our definition.
-Additionally, we call $G(n,\omega) := \img(\eta_{n, \omega})$ the \textit{Gaussian period plot of modulus $n$ and generator $\omega$} (or simply the \textit{Gaussian period plot} where $n$ and $\omega$ are clear from context). \end{definition}
+Additionally, we call $\img(\eta_{n, \omega})$ the \textit{Gaussian period plot of modulus $n$ and generator $\omega$} (or simply the \textit{Gaussian period plot} where $n$ and $\omega$ are clear from context). \end{definition}

 In Figure \ref{fig:GaussPerPlots}, we provide examples of Gaussian period plots for various choices of $n$ and $\omega$.
-Two Guassian periods $\eta_{n, \omega}(k)$ and $\eta_{n, \omega}(k')$ have the same color if $k \equiv k' \mod c$, where $c$ is a chosen color modulus.
-We won't focus too much on the color scheme in this paper, but the reader can refer to \cite{Gallery} and section 3 of \cite{Menagerie} for more information.
+Two Gaussian periods $\eta_{n, \omega}(k)$ and $\eta_{n, \omega}(k')$ have the same color in these plots if $k \equiv k' \mod c$, where $c$ is a chosen color modulus.
+We won't focus too much on the color scheme in this paper, but the reader can refer to \cite{Gallery} and \cite[\S 3]{Menagerie} for more information.

 It is now that one might wonder if Gaussian period plots might be described or explained mathematically, as they obviously seem to have some sort of structure and symmetry to them.
 While there are some cases in which such a description is still unknown, there are many in which we do indeed have an explanation.
 We offer one such explanation, proved by Duke, Garcia, and Lutz \cite{DGL}, as motivation.